MentorMate/rn-bootstrap/README.md

 npm i -g @mentormate/rn-bootstrap
 ```

+## Prerequisite

+Yarn - If you don't already have yarn installed, please follow the steps listed [here](https://yarnpkg.com/getting-started/install).

+Before you can start using this tool you need to prepare you local environment for React Native development as described [here](https://reactnative.dev/docs/environment-setup).

+Make sure to follow the instructions under the `React Native CLI Quickstart` tab for both iOS and Android platforms and when you reach the `React Native Command Line Interface` return to this guide and proceed with next steps.

 ## Usage
 Create a new project using `start-project` and mandatory options for `Folder Name` and `App Bundle Id`